memunyawiri/commandos/README.md

 * Delete the folder containing Commandos.

-* With *manual* installation you can simply delete the three aliases from `~/.bash_profile`.

-* With *automatic* installation you just need to delete the following path from `~/.bash_profile`:
+* You just need to delete the following path from `~/.bash_profile`:

   ```
   export PATH=$PATH:/Home/user/yourfolder/commandos/bin
   ```

-* In both cases restart your terminal.
+* Restart your terminal.

-Your terminal path will have been changed by the installation.
-However, once you have deleted the above line(s) from the `~/.bash_profile` and restarted your terminal session, the path will be updated.
+Your terminal path would have been changed by the installation.
+However, once you have deleted the above line from the `~/.bash_profile` and restarted your terminal session, the path will be updated.

 Technologies
 ---